flschr/plugin-faviconique-advanced/README.md

 - 📐 **Multiple sizes out of the box**
   - 16×16, 32×32, 48×48, 96×96, 192×192, 512×512
   - Plus **Apple touch icon** 180×180
-- 📱 **Add to Home Screen**
-  - Web App Manifest for a home‑screen icon and theme color
 - 🚀 **Fast loading**
   - `preconnect` + `dns-prefetch` to EmojiCDN
   - Cache‑buster on URLs to avoid stale favicons